Jeffrey Kenkel, M.D.

 Meet Dr. Kenkel

-Jeffrey Kenkel, M.D., F.A.C.S., is an internationally recognized expert in aesthetic plastic surgery.
-As Chair of the Department of Plastic Surgery at UT Southwestern, Dr. Kenkel offers his patients the latest innovations in nonsurgical and surgical procedures at the UT Southwestern Plastic Surgery clinics in Dallas and Frisco.
+Jeffrey Kenkel, M.D., FACS, is an internationally recognized expert in facial cosmetic surgery.
+As Chair of the Department of Plastic Surgery at UT Southwestern, Dr. Kenkel offers his patients the latest innovations in nonsurgical and surgical facial procedures at the UT Southwestern Plastic Surgery Clinics in Dallas and Frisco.

-As an experienced plastic surgeon, Dr. Kenkel feels one of his main strengths is reviewing the spectrum of available nonsurgical and surgical treatment options with each patient and together determining which options will allow the patient to achieve the desired outcome.
+As an experienced facial plastic surgeon, Dr. Kenkel feels one of his main strengths is reviewing the spectrum of available nonsurgical options – such as peels, laser treatments, and facial rejuvenation – as well as surgical treatment options with each patient and together determining which options will allow the patient to achieve the desired outcome.

 "New technologies give us more treatment options for our patients,” Dr. Kenkel says.
 “UT Southwestern is on the leading edge of plastic surgery research and innovation, so my patients can count on our knowledge of current trends in plastic surgery and what’s effective and safe – as well as insights into new discoveries."